firebase/flutterfire/packages/firebase-dart/README.md

 }
 ```

-## Using this package with dart:io
+## Using this package with the Dart VM and Fuchsia

 This library also contains a dart:io client.